Atlas975/Notes/MachineLearning/NeuralNetworks/ActivationFunctions/Sigmoid_function.md

 ___
 # Sigmoid function

-- Maps any real-valued number into a value between 0 and 1.
-It's an [[MachineLearning/NeuralNetworks/ActivationFunctions/Activation_functions|activation]] function commonly used in logistic regression and neural networks, particularly in layers that predict probabilities.
+- An [[MachineLearning/NeuralNetworks/ActivationFunctions/Activation_functions|activation]] function commonly used in logistic regression and neural networks, particularly in layers that predict probabilities.
+Maps any real-valued number into a value between 0-1
-- **Output range**: (0, 1)
+- This has the advantage of a smooth gradient that prevents jumps in output
   $$ \sigma(x) = \frac{1}{1 + e^{-x}} $$